Azwan Ali Rahman: Youth

+Senior

-Azwan made his senior debut for Brunei against Indonesia on 26 September 2012.
-He was included in the squad for the 2012 AFF Suzuki Cup qualification and scored his first senior international goal in the tournament against East Timor in a 2–1 win.
+Azwan was included in the full Brunei squad for the 2012 AFF Championship qualification and scored his first senior international goal in the tournament against East Timor in a 2–1 win.

-Azwan missed the 2016 AFF Suzuki Cup qualification games in October 2016 due to an ankle injury.
+Azwan missed the 2016 AFF Championship qualification games in October 2016 due to an ankle injury.
 He recovered just in time to be included in the Brunei squad for the 2016 AFC Solidarity Cup in Malaysia a fortnight later.
 Azwan came on as a second-half substitute in the first game against Timor-Leste and made an immediate impact as he broke the deadlock four minutes into his introduction, and further adding a second goal 6 minutes later.
-The match ended 4-0 to the Wasps, their biggest victory to date.
+The match ended 4–0 to the Wasps, their biggest victory to date.
 He lasted 70 minutes in the semi-final against Macau before succumbing to his longstanding injury.

-Azwan became the stand-in captain for Faiq Bolkiah at the away leg of the 2018 AFF Suzuki Cup qualifying matches against Timor-Leste on 1 September, due to take place in Kuala Lumpur.
+Azwan became the stand-in captain for Faiq Bolkiah at the away leg of the 2018 AFF Championship qualification matches against Timor-Leste on 1 September, due to take place in Kuala Lumpur.
 He came on at the start of the second half to replace Aminuddin Zakwan Tahir and drastically improved Brunei's play, scoring a crucial away goal in the 57th minute.
 However the game finished 3–1 to the team in red and black.
 Needing at least two goals to go through, Brunei opted for an attacking formation for the home leg in Bandar Seri Begawan.
 Azwan was fielded at central midfield as the captain's armband was returned to Faiq.
 The match finished 1–0 to Brunei, Najib Tarif scoring the winner in the 75th minute, although the Timorese came out on top 3–2 on aggregate in the end.

-In June 2019, Azwan along with his brother Abdul Azizi and several other teammates had pulled out of representing Brunei at the 2022 World Cup qualification matches.
+In June 2019, Azwan along with his brother Abdul Azizi and several other teammates had pulled out of representing Brunei at the 2022 FIFA World Cup qualification matches.
 This disrupted the plans of coach Robbie Servais and was one of the reasons for Brunei's elimination from the 2022 World Cup and the 2023 Asian Cup.

 On 27 March 2022, Azwan captained Brunei for the friendly match against Laos away in Vientiane.
 He scored Brunei's first goal in a 3–2 loss for the Wasps.
 Later that year in September, Azwan was selected for a tri-nation tournament involving the Maldives and Laos.
 He came on in the second half for the first fixture, a 0–3 loss to the Maldives on 21 September, missing a penalty in the game.
 He also entered the game at the hour mark for Hendra Azam Idris in the second fixture against Laos six days later where the Wasps managed a 1–0 victory.

-In December 2022 he was selected for the Brunei team at the 2022 AFF Mitsubishi Electric Cup.
+In December 2022 he was selected for the Brunei team at the 2022 AFF Championship.
 He made three appearances against the Philippines, Indonesia and Cambodia where Brunei registered defeats in all of the matches.